HellmannK/apcupsd-admin-plus/README.md

       - PVE_SHUTDOWN_HOSTS=${PVE_SHUTDOWN_HOSTS} # Ordered list of pve hostnames (or IPs) to be used for API shutdown.
 Used with matching lists of $PVE_SHUTDOWN_NODES and $PVE_SHUTDOWN_TOKENS
       - PVE_SHUTDOWN_NODES=${PVE_SHUTDOWN_NODES} # Ordered list of pve nodes.
 Used with matching lists of $PVE_SHUTDOWN_HOSTS and $PVE_SHUTDOWN_TOKENS
       - PVE_SHUTDOWN_TOKENS=${PVE_SHUTDOWN_TOKENS} # Ordered list of pve API tokens with secrets in the form <username>@<node>!<api_token>=<api_secret>

-    # Healthcheck option that'll show if the UPS is ONLINE and communicating with apcupsd in Portainer (recommended):
-    healthcheck:
-      test: ["CMD-SHELL", "apcaccess | grep -E 'ONLINE' >> /dev/null"] # Command to check health
-      interval: 30s # Interval between health checks
-      timeout: 5s # Timeout for each health check
-      retries: 3 # How many times to retry
-      start_period: 15s # Estimated time to boot

     # The system_bus_socket binding is always required for host computer shutdowns.
 The data directory can be a basic binding as shown, or use a Docker Volume if preferred.
     volumes:
       - /var/run/dbus/system_bus_socket:/var/run/dbus/system_bus_socket # Required to support host shutdown from the container
       - /data/apcupsd:/etc/apcupsd # /etc/apcupsd can be bound to a directory or a docker volume
-    restart: unless-stopped

 # If you prefer to use Docker Volumes instead of directory bindings, uncomment below as required.
 # volumes: # Use this section for volume bindings only